 Here are some of the things you should consider to help you turn those infinite options into a more manageable number.

 Budget.
 Before you start, it’s also important to have an idea of your wedding budget.
 You don’t want to fall in love with a venue, only to find that it’s out of your reach.
 (Top tip!
 Pay any deposits or installments with your credit card so that you have some extra payment protection built-in, and points too!)

 Special requirements.
-These are different for every couple, but examples include, onsite accommodations, an outdoor ceremony site, curfew limitations, the ability to work with external caterers, religious restrictions, ADA considerations, and more.
+These are different for every couple, but examples include onsite accommodations, an outdoor ceremony site, curfew limitations, the ability to work with external caterers, religious restrictions, ADA considerations, and more.
 Take some time to list your non-negotiables and eliminate those venues that aren’t compatible with your unique event needs.
 Again, be sure to ask how each potential venue is working to support couples at this time, and any special measures they are taking to protect you and your guests.

 Happy venue hunting!

-Image by Simone Photography
+Image by Amy and Stuart Photography